 - Always return to the original context of your coded material.

-- Save and revisit the queries and visualizations that helped you to arrive at your conclusions.
+- Save and revisit the queries that helped you to arrive at your conclusions.